Making sugar cookie cutouts with Bisquick is an easy shortcut for busy families!

 - Preheat oven to 350F and line a baking sheet with parchment paper or a silicone mat.

-- In the bowl of a stand mixer fitted with a paddle attachment, combine butter and confectioner's sugar, along with vanilla extract, almond extract, and egg.
+- In the bowl of a stand mixer fitted with a paddle attachment (or in a large mixing bowl with a handheld electric mixer), combine butter and confectioner's sugar, along with vanilla extract, almond extract, and egg.
 Mix until combined.

 - Add Bisquick baking mix, mixing on low speed just until combined.